FirstTimePY/FirstTimePY/README.md

 ### Hi there 👋
 ###
-# This is an account made for the sole purpose of learning python as a begginer in it.
+# This is an account made for the sole purpose of learning Python as a beginner to the language.
 ###
 # i really like turtles 🐢